EDGE AI vs CLOUD AI

 Resilience: Because all data processing takes place on the device, Edge AI operates even without a stable connection to the internet.

 Low Latency: Transmitting data to and from a central cloud server takes time.
-Edge AI can avoid this latency by processing data on the device.
+Edge AI reduces latency by enabling AI processing on the device, eliminating the need for round-trips to the cloud.

 Privacy: Transmitting data into third-party cloud services introduces an element of risk that for some types of information (financial, healthcare) are unacceptable.